Setting Detection Rules

 To duplicate a detection rule:

-1. Click the More menu at the end of a detection rule row.
+1. In the Detection Rules table, open the More menu at the end of the row that contains the detection rule you want to duplicate.

 4. Click Duplicate.
 The detection rule side panel is displayed.